 11 Days / 10 Nights

 You can now visit the Antarctic Peninsula and South Shetland Islands in the comfort of the USHUAIA.
-From the southern spring; onwards, large birds and sea mammals gather at breeding colonies, and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience. … Our expedition cruises are trips of a lifetime!
+From the southern spring and onward, large birds and sea mammals gather at breeding colonies, and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience. … Our expedition cruises are trips of a lifetime!

 For complete vessel information please click here.

-Rate per person, sharing double occupancy STD Cabin, cruise only for March 11, 2018 departure
+Rate per person, sharing double occupancy STD Plus Cabin, cruise only for March 17, 2020 departure

-The MV Ushuaia's Classic Antarctic Peninsula voyage is the ultimate introduction to the White Continent.
+The MV Ushuaia's Classic Antarctic Peninsula voyage is the ultimate introduction to the white continent of Antarctica.

 Visit the last pristine region of the world, landing at penguin colonies and research stations and observing various different species of whales, seals, penguins and sea birds.
 You will often make two landings a day via our fleet of zodiac crafts.